Postpartum Rage and Art Therapy: What Moms Need to Know

 Why do some new mothers experience postpartum rage?
-While there’s no one-size-fits-all answer, we do know that early motherhood brings enormous change—fluctuating hormones, sleep deprivation, a healing body, identity shifts, and the emotional weight of caring for a new baby.
+While there’s no one-size-fits-all answer, we do know that early motherhood brings enormous change: fluctuating hormones, sleep deprivation, a healing body, identity shifts, and the emotional weight of caring for a new baby.
 These layers of stress can lead to deep overwhelm.

 When overwhelmed, the nervous system activates a fight, flight, freeze, or fawn response.
-Postpartum rage is a fight response—a protective emotion that advocates for change.
+Postpartum rage is a fight response, a protective emotion that advocates for change.
 Though society often labels anger as “bad,” it is simply a messenger, offering important insight about unmet needs.
 With the right support, we can learn to listen to anger without judgment and respond to it with care.

 In some cases, postpartum rage may be linked to perinatal mood and anxiety disorders (PMADs) such as anxiety, depression, bipolar disorder, OCD, PTSD, or psychosis.
 If symptoms persist or worsen, it's important to seek care from a perinatal mental health professional.

-How an Art Therapist in Denver Can Support Postpartum Rage
+How Art Therapy Supports Postpartum Rage

 This non-verbal form of expression helps you externalize internal chaos in a supportive environment.
 Instead of bottling up anger or feeling ashamed of it, art therapy allows you to express and understand your rage compassionately.